 So the chances of my readers squinting their eyes and zooming in to read more were very unlikely.
 Within hours my font changed to Open Sans for the body text, and Lato for my headings.
 Simple to read, and good for SEO.

 Therefore, when it comes to your font, choose something which is easy to read and is easy on your reader’s eyes.
 Hostinger has a brilliant article about the best fonts to use for your website, which will help you choose the best font for your website.

-In conclusion, (see, I said that I like conclusions!) the layout of your blog can really help your audience engage with your content.
+The layout of your blog can really help your audience engage with your content.

 Remember: statistically, most people won’t make it past your blog title.
 Therefore, you want the ones who do to read on.
 What you don’t want is to turn readers away because of a wall of text that seems inaccessible.

 Do remember, though, these tips are only pointers, and are not steadfast rules which you have to apply to every single blog post that you write.
 The beauty of blogging is that there is no one ‘right’ way to do it.

 You’ll figure out what works for you and your readers in time.
 But, if you’re just starting out with your blog and wondering how to attract your readers, I’d highly recommend implementing some of these strategies.